hannahmseidl/hannahmseidl/content/project/house_price_channel/index.md

 # abstract: : I study the effects of quantitative easing on aggregate consumption through house price movements in a state-of-the-art HANK model with # housing subject to fixed adjustment costs and frictional intermediation.

-abstract: Draft available upon request. <br> <br> I study the transmission mechanism of quantitative easing (QE) in the form of large-scale asset purchases in the mortgage market to aggregate consumption in a HANK model with housing and financial frictions.
-I show that an important channel of the transmission of QE is to increase house prices which increases aggregate consumption.
-My model generates large effects of QE on house prices through frictional financial intermediation and a microfounded housing market.
-Higher house prices, in turn, substantially increase aggregate consumption since my model features on average high marginal propensities to consume through heterogeneous households and collateral constraints.
-Policymakers can thus resort to QE rather than to blunt interest rate policies when the aim is to stabilize housing markets and stimulate the economy.
+abstract: Draft available upon request. <br> <br> I study the transmission mechanism of Quantitative Easing (QE) in the form of large-scale asset purchases in the mortgage market to aggregate consumption.
+I build a New Keynesian model with heterogeneous households, a microfounded housing market, and frictional intermediation.
+This model provides a theory for the empirical evidence that QE transmits to aggregate consumption through increasing house prices.
+I find that higher house prices account for around half of the stimulative effects of QE with higher labor income accounting for the remaining half.